SondaSengupta/SpaceX/README.md

 ## Local Setup
 - Download this repo
 - You can use Visual Studio to open the sln file, and press IISExpress with the Api as your startup project.
 This should take you to: http://localhost:54398/swagger.
-- For Docker, go to the DockerFile location in terminal and it docker build and then docker run using the container id.
-You can find the container id with "docker ps".
-This is experimental, so please check your local settings.
+- For Docker, go to the DockerFile location in terminal and it docker build and then docker run.
+This is still experimental so may be dependent on your local Docker setup.
 ![Docker Build](Images/dockerbuild.png)

 ## Next Steps